adlnet-archive/xapiwrapper-node/README.md

 ```
 #### Send State
 `function sendState(activityid, agent, stateid, registration, stateval, matchHash, noneMatchHash, callback)`
-Sends state information about the agents experience of the activity.
+Sends state information about the agent's experience of the activity.
 Parameters:
 * `activityid` - the id of the Activity this state is about
-* `agent` - the agent this Activity state is related to
+* `agent` - the Agent this Activity state is related to
 * `stateid` - the id you want associated with this state
 * `registration` - (optional) the registraton id associated with this state
 * `stateval` - the state